christianspecht/vba-helpers/readme-full.md

 ##### Committing changes

-Run `VBAHelpers_Export` to export the actual VBA Helpers module and the module with the tests to the current directory, and commit them from there.
+Run `VBAHelpers_Export` to export all modules to the current directory, and commit them from there.

 ---